YahooArchive/keyshop/README.markdown

 (It's called keyshop because I have a low opinion of certificate authorities, which this essentially is.)

+## Building

+Just run:

+    go get github.com/yahoo/keyshop/ks/cmd/...

+and you'll have three new Go binaries in your `$GOPATH/bin`.
+If you are Yahoo-internal, you probably want to clone this repo to its import path.
+E.g.:

+    git clone $PARANOIDS_GIT/keyshop-oss.git ${GOPATH}/src/github.com/yahoo/keyshop

 ## TODO for open-source version

 Well, despite the disclaimer above, I probably will: